FedDebug: Systematic Debugging for Federated Learning Applications: Background and Motivation

 \subsection{Federated Learning}

-In Federated Learning, multiple clients locally train a model on their data and share it with a central server (also called an aggregator) to construct a global model.
+In Federated Learning, multiple clients independently train local models on their data and share it with a central server (also called an aggregator) to construct a global model.
 During this collaborative training, clients' training data never leaves their premises \cite{kairouz2021advances}.
 Figure~\ref{fig:fl_base} shows an FL setting where multiple hospitals collaboratively train a global model on their local labeled medical imaging data. \begin{enumerate} \item In the first step, the aggregator sends copies of the current global model, \ie the global model weights, and hyperparameters (\eg learning rate and epochs) to participating clients (Step 1 of Figure~\ref{fig:fl_base}).

 \item Using the global model as initial parameters, each client trains a model on its local data similar to traditional ML training (Step 2 of Figure~\ref{fig:fl_base}).